STAFF HARD TO FIND? FACT OR FICTION?

 They are bound to attract limited or substandard active applicants and get ignored by high quality passive candidates looking for their next career move.

-For more on Job Ad Writing please contact me for a copy of Adele Last’s recent Consultant’s Table presentation – Why Job Ads Are Not Working and How to Fix It.
+For more on Job Ad Writing please contact us for a copy of Adele Last’s recent Consultant’s Table presentation – Why Job Ads Are Not Working and How to Fix It.